Milky Way and Nearby Galaxies Science with the Single Aperture Large Telescope for Universe Studies (SALTUS) Space Observatory: Key Milky Way and Nearby Galaxies Science Goals for SALTUS

 \subsection{Understanding the Role of Feedback in Nearby Galaxies}

-The second part of this science case bridges ``ground-truth" observations of feedback on the scale of individual Milky Way star-forming regions to the spatially unresolved view of galaxy evolution throughout the distant universe.
-This part of the science investigation bridges the gap by adding the detailed local-universe perspective on key Decadal Survey\citep{astro2020} science areas.
+The second part of this science case bridges ``ground-truth" observations of feedback on the scale of individual Milky Way star-forming regions to the spatially unresolved view of galaxy evolution throughout the distant universe (DQ 4a).
 Energetic feedback from star formation processes, the lives and deaths of stars, and nuclear black holes (or active galactic nuclei, AGN) are critical factors in the growth and evolution of galaxies and the gas that surrounds them.
 The effects of feedback are multiscale, ranging from individual stars and clusters to galaxy-scale outflows extending several kiloparsecs into the circumgalactic medium.
 However, the injection sites of feedback are small-scale, originating from individual supernovae, star clusters, and near the AGN itself (Figure~\ref{fig:FO11}).

 Spectral line strengths and ratios (e.g., \SiII~35\micron, \OI~63, 145\micron, \OIII~52, 88\micron, \NII~122, 205\micron) are used as diagnostics of radiation field, temperature, and/or density to characterize shocks and feed-back in the ISM, especially when coupled with modeling codes such as {\tt CLOUDY}\citep{Tarantino2021}.
 The \CII\ line at 158\micron\ is a tracer of the neutral ISM, photodissociation regions, and star formation\citep{Crawford1985,Goldsmith2012,Herrera-Camus2018}. \CII\ and \OI~63$\mu$m are major cooling channels for the ISM.
 The \OIII\ and \NII\ lines are tracers of ionized gas in \HII\ regions and the diffuse ISM, respectively.
 Since FIR lines largely govern the bulk heating and cooling of the ISM, they are key to understanding energy balance in the ISM, especially in regions of active feedback.